Articles

 Grounding, also known as earthing in the Commonwealth countries, ensures that the electricity travels through a low-resistance path.
 When it flows from the source.
 And returns through the neutral connection.
 For the most part, the ground (or earth) connection acts as a secondary path for electrical safety.
 By ensuring that the return path is sufficient to keep the EPR (Earth Potential Rise) within the permissible levels.
 On the HV systems.

 Bonding usually refers to the formal above-ground conductive connections and in an electrical system while grounding (earthing) is s anything below ground i.e. the electrode that provides part of the protection system for electrical equipment.
 The ground fault circuit designed to protect individuals by ensuring electrical safety.
-Therefore provided all the electrical components are bonded to the circuit breaker.
+Therefore all the electrical components are bonded to the circuit breaker.
 Similarly, bonding will not ensure protection without grounding/earthing.

-Why Electrical Grounding Fails and How in Ground Testing
+Why Electrical Grounding Fails and how in ground testing

 Equipment grounding also works to reduce dangerous sparking due to ‘impressed voltages’ on metals that are in close proximity to power lines and distribution equipment.
 Other important functions include: